Marketing & Distribution

 “Who came first- User or Vendor?”

-More accurately, the question is- “What should I focus on first-getting more users for the product or getting vendors onboarded?”
+Or more accurately- “What should I focus on first…getting more users for the product or getting vendors onboarded?”

 In this Review, we will be looking at this dilemma from multiple perspectives.